-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 (4A) The notice must:

 - (a) specify that the customer's tariffs and charges are being varied; - (b) specify the date on which the variation will come into effect; - (c) identify the customer's existing tariffs and charges inclusive of GST; - (d) identify the customer's tariffs and charges as varied inclusive of GST; - (e) specify that the tariffs and charges identified in subrules (4A)(c) and (d) are inclusive of GST; and - (f) specify that the customer can request historical billing data and, if they are being sold electricity, energy consumption data, from the retailer.